ne1s0n/legpipe2/README.md

 - check if the reference genome is gzipped and not bgzipped
 - indexing module needs a better management of the logs

+### Bugs

+- validation for post_call_filtering step looks for a vcf which may not be there yet if we are running the whole pipeline and not one step at a time

 ### Wishlist

 Stuff that it would be nice to have, once the above blocks are empty: